sangdth/gallery-backend/README.md

 nhost
 ```

 Yes, it's correct, just go to that folder and type `nhost`!
-If you see something similar this:
+If you see something like this:
 ```
 ✔ Your app is running at http://localhost:1337 (Ctrl+C to stop) ℹ Emails will be sent to http://localhost:8814